Rayyansh/ChatApplication/README.md

   <p>This project is licensed under the <a href="LICENSE">MIT License</a>.</p>

   <h2>Connect with Us</h2>
   <p>Let's enhance communication together!
-Feel free to reach out on GitHub or connect via email: rayyan@example.com.</p>
+Feel free to reach out on GitHub.</p>

   <hr>